takabow/krb-bootstrap/README.md

 6. Create a Kerberos principal for Cloudera Manager (cloudera-scm/admin) so CM can be configured to manage Kerberos principals and keytabs for various CDH services.
-7. If running on the same host as Cloudera Manager, generate the proper configuration files and keytabs for the CM server (/etc/cloudera-scm-server/{cmf.principal, cmf.keytab}).
+7. ~~If running on the same host as Cloudera Manager, generate the proper~ configuration files and keytabs for the CM server (/etc/cloudera-scm-server/{cmf.principal, cmf.keytab}).~~ daisukebe has changed the behavior for configuring Kerberos with Cloudera Manager 5.1 (and above).
+Then this script just generates a principal as __cloudera-scm/admin__ for CM with a password as '__cloudera__'.
 8. Start the Kerberos KDC and Admin services.
 9. Tell you where to find the documentation for enabling Kerberos in Cloudera Manager, and what to do next.